vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/1_setting_the_stage/2_Economic_Growth_Limits.md

 4. Physical sectors are relegated to an ever-smaller fraction of the economy, ultimately vanishing if exponential growth is to hold.
 5. In this scenario,[^25] physical goods (energy among them) become arbitrarily cheap, requiring only one week's worth of earnings, then a day's worth, then an hour, a minute, a second.
 6. This situation is impossible and does not respect common-sense supply/demand notions: a finite, limited but absolutely vital resource will never become arbitrarily cheap in a market system.
-7. At some point, physical resources will "saturate" to a minimum fraction of the economy, at which point overall growth in non- physical sectors must also cease.
+7. At some point, physical resources will "saturate" to a minimum fraction of the economy, at which point overall growth in nonphysical sectors must also cease.
 </details>